Airborne Satellite Weather Data

 An rather different approach is to use an existing panel mounted MFD e.g. the KMD550 as the display device

 Obviously, most users would prefer to use something they are using already.
 I normally have the LS800 tablet computer running and to hand even if not referring to it, because I print off approach plates only for departure, destination, and alternate, and any others would be looked up on Jeppview running on the LS800.
-I did experiment with PDAs extensively but found them too flimsy, both mechanically and bugs-wise.

 A vital consideration is that the client display program should be a standard internet browser (Internet Explorer or Firefox).
 These are already provided and any departure from this generates a huge amount of software development work.

-Who to connect to for internet access?
+Who to connect to for the data?

 Satellite Antenna Options

-A rooftop antenna is without question the best technical solution which avoids the "blind spot" of flying directly away from the satellite in an aircraft which has a metal roof and no rear window, but it needs the phone to be mounted in a car holder such as this one
+A rooftop antenna is without question the best technical solution which avoids the "blind spot" of flying directly away from the satellite in an aircraft which has a metal roof and no rear window, but because there is no practical way of connecting to the phone's antenna connectors, the phone has to be mounted in a car holder such as this one

 This project concentrates on utilising the phone as it comes, with its internal antenna, and fortunately this works well and should be acceptable to a much wider user base.
+A later phase of this project continues with an installed rooftop antenna and an automated means of obtaining METARs and TAFs.

 Phone Tests